 Our employment team is experienced in advising and representing employees in all areas of UK employment law.
 We are on hand to give advice on your legal position and the options open to you to protect your interests.

-We are a team of employment lawyers that work with individuals from senior executives through to employees within smaller companies and start-ups, as well as freelancers and agency workers.
+We work with individuals from senior executives through to employees within smaller companies and start-ups, as well as freelancers and agency workers.

 In most cases, employment contracts cannot be changed without the employee’s consent.
 If your employer is proposing a change, take advice if you are uncertain about the changes and their implications on your rights.